 Remember, all sales are replacements of something already in place.

-- Pragmatic buyers need to see documented evidence that your product does for their business what you claim it will do, before they rip out what they have and replace with yours.
-They want to see case studies, benchmark studies and the likes.
-Even better they want to see which other companies that they regard highly is using your product.
+- Pragmatic buyers need to see documented evidence that your product will do what you claim it will do for their business before they rip out what they have and replace with yours.
+They want to see case studies, benchmark studies and the like.
+Even more so, they want to see what other companies that they regard highly are using your product.
 That’s the catch-22.

 As we see it, there are three critical success factors (CSFs) to success in a new market segment:

-- Select a segment that is as adjacent to your current market as possible so you can leverage as much as you can in terms of name recognition and validation
+- Select a segment that is as adjacent to your current market as possible so you can leverage name recognition and validation.

 - Win at least 3-5 Strategic Accounts as early as possible.
 These are the linchpins in that new market.
 As they go, so will the rest of the market.

-- Invest adequately for two years minimum– new market entries typically fail because they are starved of the resources they need—product development, support, marketing and sales.
-Worse, senior management pulls the plug on the whole project too early because of unrealistic expectations that will likely not be met.
+- Invest adequately in product development, support, marketing and sales for two years minimum.
+New market entries typically fail because they are starved of the resources they need— or worse, senior management pulls the plug on the whole project too early because of unrealistic expectations that will likely not be met.

-In conclusion, while new market entries are a viable way to grow a company, they should be undertaken after significant internal discussion to reach strong consensus and commitment on the nine elements discussed above, and after adequate preparations on each element.
+In conclusion, while new market entries are a viable way to grow a company, they should only be undertaken after significant internal discussion has resulted in a strong consensus and commitment on the nine elements discussed above, and after adequate preparations on each element have been made.

-Companies are especially advised to seriously consider the three CSFs and not enter new markets until they are fully committed to ensure the CSFs will be met.
+Companies are especially advised to seriously consider the three CSFs and to refrain from entering new markets until they are fully committed to ensuring that the CSFs will be met.

 SOMAmetrics provides the consulting and implementation services necessary to assist clients in successfully entering and developing new markets.